harvardinformatics/snakemake-workshop/develop/index.md

 ### Exercise

-**Exercise:** Let's go back to our `combine_counts` rule.
+> **Exercise:** Let's go back to our `combine_counts` rule.
 Imagine that your collaborator decided that they wanted to combine counts in a different way, using the program `pandas`.
 Also, your collaborator wants to add an option to return a CSV instead of a TSV.
-Thankfully, your collaborator has provided you with a python file.
-The python file can be found in `scripts/combine_counts.py`.
+Thankfully, your collaborator has provided you with a Python file.
+The Python file can be found in `scripts/combine_counts.py`.
 Additionally, you've been given a `yaml` file for a conda environment, which can be found in `envs/combine_counts.yml`.

 As a refresher, this is the original combine_counts rule: